TheShadowDragon/Diplomat/README.md

 * Allow users to join groups automatically, through acceptance, or by a link.
 * Private and public groups
 * Group join webpage
-* Allow people to join other groups as guests ("Diplomat")
 * Idk other things